sanjay-code-debug/Complete_Magento_Learn/README.md

 AS A Developer What Common things need to Know
 ===============================================

+     - Check Cache Due to Cache - not getting proper output so try with --- InCognito Mode

+     - Check with Network section
+     - Check with Console section

       - If You wrote any single file in Magento How it Executed
                                                  |